 How is nonalcoholic steatohepatitis treated?

 Currently, there is no approved therapy for the treatment of NASH.
 Pioglitazone and vitamin E have shown limited efficacy and are used off-label to treat patients.
-Over 50 compounds targeting a plethora of mechanisms are currently under investigation as potential treatments for NASH.
+Over 50 compounds targeting many mechanisms are currently under investigation as potential treatments for NASH.

 How is nonalcoholic steatohepatitis diagnosed?

 NAFLD and NASH are mainly diagnosed and monitored by liver biopsy.
 Hepatic steatosis can be detected by ultrasound.
 However, the diagnosis NASH can only be confirmed by liver biopsy to determine the pathology of steatohepatitis.